javascript-tutorial/en.javascript.info/6-async/03-promise-chaining/article.md

 Normally, a value returned by a `.then` handler is immediately passed to the next handler.
 But there's an exception.

 If the returned value is a promise, then the further execution is suspended until it settles.
-And then the result of that promise is given to the next `.then` handler.
+After that, the result of that promise is given to the next `.then` handler.

 For instance: